itscole05/EDM-Portfolio--Miranda/README.md

 # About Me
 Hello World!
 I am Erica Nicole C. Miranda, a 1st Year student under the course Bachelor of Science Information System at City College of Angeles.
 I'm interested in learning more about being professional develover.
+I've earned a certificate in C, and I'm still learning more about data structures and web programming.
+I want to be a full-stack developer and am especially eager about learning about front-end and back-end development and creating online applications.

 # Education